daniel-swinehart/iphone-spend-app/README.md

 # iphone-spend-app

-This folder is sync'd with git.
+This folder is sync'd with github

-This app is awesome
+This is the development branch test